At which campus can I study this program?

 Entrance to Major

-Entry to the Interdisciplinary Business with Engineering Studies (IBE) major requires the completion of 5 entry-to-major courses: ACCTG 211, ECON 102, ENGL 15 or ENGL 30, MATH 110 or MATH 140, STAT 200 or SCM 200 and a 2.00 or higher cumulative grade-point average.
+Entry to the Interdisciplinary Business with Engineering Studies (IBE) major requires successful completion of 5 entry-to-major courses: ACCTG 211, ECON 102, ENGL 15 or ENGL 30, MATH 110 or MATH 140, STAT 200 or SCM 200.
+Each course requires a C or better grade for successful completion.

 For the Bachelor of Science degree in Interdisciplinary Business with Engineering Studies, a minimum of 127 credits are required: